-And Kaidan got off light compared to the horrors that Jack went through in Mass Effect 2 at the hands of the sadistic Cerberus researchers at the Teltin facility on Pragia.
+And Kaidan got off light compared to the horrors that Jack went at the hands of the sadistic Cerberus researchers at the Teltin facility on Pragia.
 It speaks volumes that forcing children to fight and kill each other was probably among one of the least evil things that went on there.

 The academy in Mario Tennis: Power Tour has training machines that allow senior and varsity players to gain experience for learning Power Shots.
 These include a treadmill run, where banana peels and barrels are tossed at you every few seconds; a devices where you spin around to collect coins while dodging jets of fire; and the "Duck Walk", an obstacle course where you mostly hop on one foot and try to avoid stepping on an electrified floor.

 The "sumo robot" requires repeated tackles to destroy, and comes equipped with a rocket punch that knocks your character senseless if it's not defended against.
 The trope itself is lampshaded by the numerous NPCs (and a few coaches) in the training area who are seen either recovering from the training or wondering aloud how performing these tasks could possibly help their tennis play.